charlesreid1-toy-factory/clint-eastwood/Readme.md

 ./scripts/ops.py <action>
 ```

-To get help:
+To get help, just run the script with no arguments:

 ```
-./scripts/ops.py --help
+./scripts/ops.py
 ```

-This will show you the help menu:
+This will show you the short help menu:

 ```
 $ ./scripts/ops.py